bitsoex/front-end-challenge/README.md

 ## Tests
 The project automatically runs tests on `npm run deploy`, those are e2e tests, which automatically open a browser tab an asserts everything looks ok, depending on what it was configured.
 You can check the code for those in `test/e2e/specs/test.js`

+You can also run them independently by doing `npm run e2e`